2013 McNeese State Cowboys football team

-The 2013 McNeese State Cowboys football team represented McNeese State University in the 2013 NCAA Division I FCS football season.
-The Cowboys were led by eighth-year head coach Matt Viator and played their home games at Cowboy Stadium.
-They were a member of the Southland Conference.
-They finished the season 10–3, 6–1 in Southland play to finish in second place.
-They received an at-large bid to the FCS Playoffs where they lost in the second round to Jacksonville State.
+The 2013 McNeese State Cowboys football team represented McNeese State University as a member of the Southland Conference during the 2013 NCAA Division I FCS football season.
+Led by eighth-year head coach Matt Viator, the Cowboys compiled an overall record of 10–3 with a mark of 6–1 in conference play, placing second in the Southland.
+McNeese State received an at-large bid to NCAA Division I Football Championship playoffs, where, after a first-round bye, the Cowboys lost in the second round to Jacksonville State.
+The team played home games at Cowboy Stadium in Lake Charles, Louisiana.